-Earth is a space sheltering a diverse range of plants, animals, microorganisms, insects etc. The precise time of when the first organism appeared on the earth is still a debatable topic.
-Scientists estimate that approximately 15 million to 45 million species currently live on the Earth.
-Each year, approximately 13,000 new species are added to the species, many are close to extinction and a lot of species have completely undergone extinction.
-Robert May –an ecologist, evidently argues that the global species are approximately 7 million, unfortunately, the rate of extinction is faster than the rate of introduction of new species bringing a huge imbalance in the standards.
-The following pie chart gives an idea of the global diversity of species.
-India encompasses about 8% of the global biodiversity despite its geographic area is just 2% of the earth’s surface.
-It is one of the 12 mega-diversity countries in the world, surprisingly, the urbanisation is becoming a threat to the habitats of many organisms.
-Out of 1.75 million species globally identified,1,26,188 species are from India.
-Various species like flowering plants, fish population, mammals, birds, amphibians and reptile population equals 17.3% of the total species population.
+Earth is a space housing a diverse range of plants, animals, microorganisms and, insects.
+The exact period when the first organism appeared on the earth is still unclear.
+Scientists reckon that approximately 15 million to 45 million species currently live on the Earth.
+Each year, approximately 13,000 new species are added to the list.
+Nevertheless, many species are close to the brim of extinction and some of them are completely disappeared.
+Robert May –an ecologist, evidently argued that approximately 7 million species live on the earth, but sadly, the rate of extinction is faster than the rate of influx of new species.
+The pie chart below conveys an idea of the diversity of species in the world.
+India encompasses about 8% of the global biodiversity despite its compact geographic situation ( just 2% of the earth’s surface).
+It is one of the 12 mega-diversity countries in the world,.The urbanisation and the progress in the technology is becoming a threat to the habitats of many organisms.
+Out of 1.75 million species globally identified,1,26,188 varieties are from India.
+The flowering plants, fish population, mammals, birds, amphibians and reptile population equals 17.3% of the total species population.
 Fungi and insects make up for almost 60% of all species and the remaining 26.7% fall under miscellaneous species.

 Vertebrates and invertebrates species-The animal kingdom